-We rounded up 16 outstanding travel photography portfolios that hit a sweet spot between too many photo galleries and too few—they include just enough images to keep viewers wanting to see more.
-Simple menu navigation and basic layouts tend to be the preferred choice of travel photographers, who know that their eye-catching photo work is more than enough to give personality to their online portfolio.
+We rounded up 16 outstanding travel photography portfolios that perfectly curate their work—including just enough to keep viewers wanting to see more while still satisfying their visual curiosity.
+Simple menu navigation and basic layouts tend to be the preferred choice of travel photographers, who know in an online portfolio simplicity can best showcase images from disparate places.

-Documenting landscapes, street scenes, and people everywhere from Iceland to Japan, these travel photographers all have photo galleries that will make you start searching for airfare deals.
-Some are established pros, while others are emerging photographers who prove you don’t have to be a professional to show off your travel photography—all you need are some vacation snaps.
+Documenting landscapes, street scenes, and people everywhere from Iceland to Japan, these travel photographers all have photo galleries that will make you start searching for deals on a flight!

 1. Jack Moriarty

-Based in California, photographer Jack Moriarty has an eye for shooting forest landscapes.
-His photography is full of natural light and lots of leaves.
-Moriarty keeps his portfolio simple by showcasing just one gallery of his best images.
+Based in California, photographer Jack Moriarty has an eye for landscape composition.
+Moriarty keeps his portfolio simple by showcasing just one gallery of his best, most recent images.
 A classic serif font gives his website a polished look.

 4. Viktoria Braun